phu0ngng/nccl/contrib/README.md

 6. **No internal dependency** — code must rely only on NCCL's public headers (e.g., `nccl.h`, `nccl_device.h`).
-Depending on internal NCCL headers or unexported symbols is not allowed and will break without notice.
+Depending on internal NCCL headers or unexported symbols is not supported and could break without notice.

 ### Review process